safe-global/safe-events-service/README.md

 ## Will the webhooks do retries?

 Currently no, and please count on that maybe due to some network issues you can lose a webhook.
-We will work on resilience patters like retrying or removing an integration if service cannot deliver webhooks for some time.
+We will work on resilience patterns like retrying or removing an integration if service cannot deliver webhooks for some time.

 ## Do you plan to have a way to trigger a backfill in case our systems go down?